-The NY Fidl Kapelye, led by Amy Zakar, have performed several times at the NY Klezmer Series, and it’s always a blast.
+The NY Fidl Kapelye, led by Amy Zakar, have performed several times at the NY Klezmer Series, and it’s always a blast!
+This time with wonderful dance leader, Sarah Myerson!

 Sarah Myerson is a cantor actively working to bridge the worlds of Yiddish culture and Jewish religion.
 Her love of klezmer music and background in folk dance has drawn her to study Yiddish dance intensively at festivals and workshops.
 She has led Yiddish social dancing for simkhes, tantshayzer (dance parties), concerts and at festivals, and has taught workshops since 2008 in Europe, Israel, Canada, the USA and Australia.
 Yiddish dancing is great fun, especially with fabulous live musicians!
 We’ll work, as dancers, on listening to the music and expressing what we hear through our bodies, and hopefully our dancing will inspire the musicians as well.
 Symbiotic creation, art forms influences each other.